-- 3. The student must also discuss their request for an AH with their assigned Financial Aid Counselor to discuss the affects an AH will have on their financial aid. - a.
+3. The student must also discuss their request for an AH with their assigned Financial Aid Counselor to discuss the affects an AH will have on their financial aid.

+- a.
 The student will be withdrawn from the Financial Aid Program during the Academic Hiatus time period.
 The grace period for student loan repayment begins upon the last date of academic engagement (i.e. the last date of the term prior to the AH).
-All students must discuss with Financial Aid Office the implications of the AH on their loan repayment schedule. - 4.
-The student will complete the Status Change process per instructions in Self-Service. - If a student does not enroll for a term and does not fill out a petition for an AH via the Status Change process in Self-Service prior to the last day of the add/drop period, the student will be officially withdrawn from FNU and must reapply and be readmitted to FNU.
+All students must discuss with Financial Aid Office the implications of the AH on their loan repayment schedule.The student will complete the Status Change process per instructions in Self-Service. - 4.
+The student will complete the Status Change process per instructions in Self-Service. - 5.
+If a student does not enroll for a term and does not fill out a petition for an AH via the Status Change process in Self-Service prior to the last day of the add/drop period, the student will be officially withdrawn from FNU and must reapply and be readmitted to FNU.